John Carter, Dejah Thoris and a number of Green Martians.

 "I am a citizen of two worlds; Captain John Carter of Virginia, Prince of the House of Tardos Mors, Jeddak of Helium.
 Take this man to your goddess, as I have said, and tell her too, that I as I have done to Xodar and Thurid, so also can I do to the mightiest of her Dators.
 With naked hands, with long-sword or with short-sword, I challenge the flower of her fighting-men to combat."

-Badass Princess: Tavia in A Fighting Man of Mars, made even more striking in comparison to the usual helpless Burroughs' heroine.
+Badass Princess: Tavia in A Fighting Man of Mars.
 Cross swords with her at your own peril.

 Back-to-Back Badasses: John Carter and Tars Tarkas at the beginning of The Gods of Mars.
 Also used as the cover image for some editions of the book.

 Big Bad: The series as a whole doesn't have one, but most individual books do:

 A Princess of Mars: No clear example, owing to the episoding nature of the book.
 Sab Than is the climactic villain, but doesn't show up until about two thirds of the way through.

 The Gods of Mars: Issus.